-Kayak Launch: The Town's first kayak launch is operational at Bridgeview Park.
-The launch is part of our Parks and Recreation Trust Fund grant project.
-This is the first of two launches that will be installed.
+Kayak Launch: The Town has two kayak launches for the public's enjoyment at Bridgeview Park.
+The launches are part of our Parks and Recreation Trust Fund grant project.

 Transient Dock: Our new transient dock at Bridgeview Park is now open.
 Click here to view the registration form.

 Artificial Reef Guide: Sunken vessels, aircraft, train boxcars and old bridges are all underwater treasures located along North Carolina’s coast, strategically situated to promote fishing opportunities.
 Now, the North Carolina Division of Marine Fisheries Artificial Reef Guide will show you where to find them.
 Click here to view the online version of the guide.